Updated: Jun 9

 However, often adults go into a child state or a parent state which changes the power balance and causes conflict.
 I've used this a lot in the therapy room to help clients understand conflicts in their relationships at home or in work.

-What adult really wants to become childish in a conversation? ...
+What adult really wants to become childish in a conversation or in the bedroom? ...
 Who really wants their partner to turn into their critical parent?
+Would you like to make love to your critical parent??

 Well this is what can happen instantaneously and repetitively.
 Many people don't consciously recognise it and spend ALL their life osculating from one unhealthy ego state to the next.